bojann/react-weather-context/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+IMPORTANT NOTES:
+App is missing next features:
+- Error handling by Error Boundaries , check on next link about it  https://reactjs.org/docs/error-boundaries.html
+- Routing that would make selected elements open in next "page" with more detailed description<br>
+ Planned to implement Reach-router, link https://reach.tech/router

 ## Available Scripts

 In the project directory, you can run:

+### `npm format`
+App uses from package "prettier" that formats whole app.

+### `npm lint`

+App uses es-lint and if you want to run it manually use 'nom lint'

 ### `npm start`